-Invasive ductal cancer with central necrosis
+Invasive ductal cancer with Central Necrosis

 Though somewhat rare, physicians who specialize in breast cancer diagnosis will tell you that it is quite possible for a breast carcinoma to present with both ‘in situ’ and ‘infiltrative’ characteristics.
 A mix.

-An infiltrative ductal carcinoma with a central necrosis will so closely mimic a ‘DCIS with central comedo necrosis‘ that the initial morphological evaluation might well mis-label the lesion as high grade comedo DCIS.
+An infiltrative ductal carcinoma with a central necrosis will so closely mimic a ‘DCIS with central comedo necrosis‘ that the initial morphological evaluation might well mislabel the lesion as high grade comedo DCIS.

-There are certain proteins present in an infiltrating ductal carcinoma which are distinct from comedo breast carcinoma in situ.
-The key feature is an assessment of the myoepithelial lining of the duct, as positive indicators for myoepithelial cell involvement will tend to be indicative of an infiltrative or pre-invasive status for breast cancer.
+There are certain proteins present in an infiltrating ductal carcinoma that are distinct from comedo breast carcinoma in situ.
+The key feature is an assessment of the myoepithelial lining of the duct.
+So, myoepithelial cell involvement tends to be indicative of an infiltrative or pre-invasive status for breast cancer.

-The pathologist must realize that there are some breast cancer tumors in which some or all of the tumor can be DCIS-like, but still be an infiltrative or invasive breast tumor.
-Sometimes and ‘irregular circumference’ of invasive foci carcinoma is evident when compared to true DCIS comedo circumference, (which is more regular).
+The pathologist must realize that there are some breast cancer tumors in which some or all of the tumor can be DCIS-like, but it is still an infiltrative or invasive breast tumor.
+Sometimes an ‘irregular circumference’ of invasive foci carcinoma is evident when compared to true DCIS comedo circumference, (which is more regular).

 Additional immunohistochemical markers for infiltrative ductal carcinoma with central necrosis